Planck 2013 results. I. Overview of products and scientific results: 2013 cosmology results

-The most interesting cosmological signal visible in polarization is the very large-scale ($\ell < 10$) $E$-mode peak due to reionization, at a typical brightness level of 0.3\muK.
-At the present stage of analysis, and with the data currently available, there are unexplained residuals in the survey-to-survey difference maps that are comparable to or larger than an expected B-mode signal.
-For these reasons, we are delaying the use of CMB polarization measurements from \Planck\ from cosmological analysis until we have a firmer understanding and control of such systematic effects.
+The most interesting cosmological signal visible in polarization is the very large-scale ($\ell < 10$) $E$-mode peak due to reionization, at a typical brightness level well below one microkelvin.
+At the present stage of analysis, and with the data currently available, there are unexplained residuals in the Survey-to-Survey difference maps that are comparable to or larger than this.
+For these reasons, we are delaying the use of CMB polarization measurements from \Planck\ for cosmological analysis until we have firmer understanding and control of such systematic effects.